icyflame/to-build/README.md

 6. Two options:
 	- Mail this password using something like postfix (harder setup most probably!)
 	- Store this password in the home directory (still have to ssh, but with just one step.
 Still a pain!)

+***

+### 6. Ruby utility script to edit MP3 Tags

+> ruby edit-tags.rb file-name.mp3

+#### Idea:

+1. Find a MP3 Tag Editor Library
+2. Ask user for all the values of each of the tags
+3. Rename the file as per the format `Artist - Title - Album.mp3` at the end of the tag edit.